7 Best Free Website Builders for Small Businesses (January 2023)

 Mozello: Most Intuitive Free Website Builder Interface

 Mozello’s ease of use makes it a great choice for beginners who want to build a free business website.
-As ecommerce is enabled beginning for free, it’s also a good option for entrepreneurs with just a few products to sell, such as someone starting up a side business.
-It’s also an economical choice for any small business as its paid plans are the cheapest on this list for removing ads and using your own domain.
+As ecommerce is enabled beginning with the free version, it’s also a good option for entrepreneurs with just a few products to sell, such as someone starting up a side business.
+At the same time, it’s an economical choice for any small business as its paid plans are the cheapest on this list for removing ads and using your own domain.

 We found that Mozello has the most intuitive and user-friendly interface of all the top free website builders.
 This allows for fast, frustration-free website design.
 It doesn’t have nearly as many templates to choose from as Wix or Webnode, but those available cover a variety of industries and design styles.